MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 **Theme** section allows you to configure:

 - **Background** - allows you to define inner background color and border style for the whole form.
 - **Text styles** - you can define Heading 1, Heading 2, Heading 3, Paragraph, Field label.
-The field label style doesn't affect checkbox and radio button labels, as these can be configured separately.
+The field label style doesn't affect checkbox and radio button labels, as these labels can be configured separately.
 Text style definition includes font family, font size, font color, text style, line height.
 You can also set inner and outer spacing, width and alignment.
-On top of these text styles you can also set the label position (top, left, right) and required color for your Field labels.
+On top of these text styles, you can also set the label position (top, left, right) and required color for your Field labels.
 - **Input fields** are grouped into 3 categories:
 - 1. Text input, Dropdown and Lookup fields - these three visual styles of fields share the same style definition.
 You can define font family, size, color, style for placeholder and input text styles.
-You can also set the field background color, menu background color, rounded corners, border, size alignment, inner and outer spacing.Please note that the field label can be configured in Text styles.
+You can also set the field background color, menu background color, rounded corners, border, size alignment, inner and outer spacing.
+Note that the field label can be configured in Text styles.
 - 1. Radio button - radio button has its own label configuration allowing you to set the font family, size.
 You can set different text color, styles and background color for all options and for the selected option.
 You can also define rounded corners, width, inner and outer spacing of your radio buttons.
 - 1. Checkbox - checkbox field has its own label configuration allowing you to set the font family, size.
 You can set different text color, styles and background color for all options and for the selected option.
 You can also define rounded corners, width, inner and outer spacing of your checkboxes.
 - **Buttons and links** - the Button definition allows you to set font family, size, color, text styles, button color, border alignment, inner and outer spacing.
 The Hyperlink definition allows you to set font family, size, color and text styles.